Articles

 New partition from within windows

 Click the start button and then right click on 'Computer' and choose 'Manage'.
 A window will popup from which you can choose Disk Management.
-Once you select this windows willwin7-disk-manager search and find all the partitions on your system and list them.
+Once you select this windows will search and find all the partitions on your system and list them.
 Remember that you DON'T want to touch the first small partition (about 200Mb) if it exists as this will be your boot partition.
 You should choose the largest partition (usually c:) which is the one that will contain the windows operating system.
 Some systems also have a separate partition setup where a restore image lives.
 You probably shouldn't disturb this partition either unless you know what you are doing.
 Once you have found your Windows partition you should right click on it and choose the shrink option.
 Select a suitable size.
 Porteus doesn't need much and 2Gb should be ample.
 Now click on a New Simple Volume and follow the prompts.
 The default choice should be fine except for when you get to the partition type.
 Make sure you choose FAT32 here.
 You can give the new volume the descriptive name of Porteus.

 The down side here is that Windows can not create a linux file system so you can either install Porteus to the new FAT32 partition or boot from a Porteus livecd/USB and format the partition as ext2. (see here for a guide)